-first make sure you have the necessary symbol files.
+First make sure you have the necessary symbol files.
 Load symbols for your application using the file command before you connect.
-Use set sysroot to locate target libraries (unless your GDB was compiled with the correct sysroot using --with-system-root).
+Use set sysroot to locate target libraries (unless your GDB was compiled with the correct sysroot using --with-sysroot).

 The symbol file and target libraries must exactly match the executable and libraries on the target, with one exception: the files on the host system should not be stripped, even if the files on the target system are.
 Mismatched or missing files will lead to confusing results during debugging.
-On GNU/Linux targets, mismatched or missing files may also prevent gdbserver from debugging multithreaded programs.
+On GNU/Linux targets, mismatched or missing files may also prevent gdbserver from debugging multi-threaded programs.

-Connect to your target (see Section 18.1 [Connecting to a Remote Target], page 169).
+Connect to your target (see Section 18.1 [Connecting to a Remote Target], page 173).
 For TCP connections, you must start up gdbserver prior to using the target remote command.
 Otherwise you may get an error whose text depends on the host system, but which usually looks something like 'Connection refused'.
-You don't need to use the load command in GDB when using gdbserver, since the program is already on the target.
+Don't use the load command in GDB when using gdbserver, since the program is already on the target.

-18.2.1 Monitor Commands for gdbserver
+18.3.3 Monitor Commands for gdbserver

 During a GDB session using gdbserver, you can use the monitor command to send special requests to gdbserver.
-Here are the available commands; they are only of interest when debugging GDB or gdbserver.
+Here are the available commands.